gravitational/workshop/gravity_upgrade.md

 ### Demo Setup

-The demo of the manual upgrade will be on a simple 3 node cluster, running an empty kubernetes application.
+The demo of the manual upgrade will be on a simple 3 node cluster, with a minimal kubernetes application inside.
 These 3 nodes are masters within the cluster, and there are no workers.
-Upgrading a worker is the same as upgrading a master, but certain steps to do with being a master can be skipped, otherwise nothing special is happening to workers.
+Upgrading a worker is the same as upgrading a master, but certain steps to do with being a master can be skipped.
+The manifest for these images can be found in the [upgrade/v1](./upgrade/v1/) and [upgrade/v2](./upgrade/v2/) directories.

 ```
 root@kevin-test1:~/build# gravity status